arisesinmight/python-project-49/README.md

-'''Hexlet brain games project contains different logical games:
+Hexlet brain games project contains different logical games:

    is_even: In wich you should answer if random number is even